Andrekukshinov/contribution_mjs/goal/if/if_theory.md

         System.out.println("Number " + number + " is above 0 and is not equal to 4!");
     }

-Special point about conditions: no mater how many boolean or logics operators we have eventually we will get final result.
-It's the same as calculating numbers in math expression, in the end we get a final result.
+Special point about boolean conditions: no mater how many boolean or logics operators we have eventually we will get final result.
+It's the same as calculating numbers in math expression, in the end we get a final number.

 Also, we can check if something is OR smth: